-ASUS Fonepad Note FHD 6 features stylus and 1080p display, new MeMO Pad tablets also outedAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Fonepad Note FHD 6 features stylus and 1080p display, new MeMO Pad tablets also outedAlex Wagner - Editorial Director of News and Content

 In addition to its new Transformer products, ASUS this morning took to the Computex stage to introduce a few other Android-powered products.
 The first device is the Fonepad Note FHD 6, ASUS's take on the ever-growing phone/tablet hybrid category.
 As you might've guessed by the name, the Fonepad Note FHD 6 sports a 6-inch 1920x1080 display of the Super IPS+ variety, and ASUS also says that its 450 nits of brightness allows the display to be seen in bright sunlight.